eugen-bondarev/tddt/README.md

-# tdbt - tiny database dump tool
+# tddt - tiny database dump tool

 ## Motivation

 I wanted a simple Docker-first tool that works anywhere, follows cloud native principles and is easy to deploy.

-`tdbt` gives you **one** endpoint to create a dump of your database (mysql, postgres, more in the future) and upload it to the cloud storage of your choice (for now only GCP, more in the future).
+`tddt` gives you **one** endpoint to create a dump of your database (mysql, postgres, more in the future) and upload it to the cloud storage of your choice (for now only GCP, more in the future).

 ## Deployment